Leaving Care Personal Advisor, Fixed Term

 • This post is open to job share

-We are currently recruiting for a Leaving Care Personal Advisor within our dedicated Leaving Care Service for a 12 month fixted term contract.
+We are currently recruiting for a Leaving Care Personal Advisor to join our dedicated Leaving Care team in Gloucester on a fixed term basis for 12 months.

 For all your hard work, you will receive the following: